tradingstrategy-ai/tqdm-loggable/README.md

 tqam-loggable
 =============

-Logging friendly TQDM progress bars.
+`tqam-loggable` is petite Python package providing logging friendly TQDM progress bars.

-If your Python code has `tqdm` progress bars and you use them in a non-interactive session like
+If your Python application has [tqdm](https://tqdm.github.io/) progress bars and you use them in a non-interactive session like...

 - Background worker
 - Docker container
 - Edge computing
 - Logstash or other external logs
-- Long running machine learning tasks
+- Long -unning machine learning tasks
-- ...or [Stdout](https://en.wikipedia.org/wiki/Standard_streams) is otherwise not available or redirected
+- ...or [stdout](https://en.wikipedia.org/wiki/Standard_streams) stream is otherwise not available or redirected

 ...you cannot have nice ANSI coloured progress bar.
 What happens is that if you are observing your application using monitoring tools you usually do not see anything happening while your